June 11 – 17, 2023

 Lafayette, IN 47905

-We would like to help parents coordinate transportation to and from the camp with other parents in their area.
-To do this, we find the best approach is to share the mailing address and home phone number of registered families with each other.
+To help parents coordinate transportation to and from the camp with other parents in their area, we share the mailing address and home phone number of registered families with each other.
 On the camper registration form, you will have an opportunity to mark whether or not you would like your contact info to be shared and whether you would like to receive that of others.
 For those who mark yes, we will send you this contact information as the camp approaches.

 For additional information about applying to be a camp counselor, click here.